There’s nothing like ending a long, exhausting day with a meltdown: a bad bath can ruin your night.

 If you’ve been dreading bath time, you don’t have to anymore.
 The right bath toys and accessories can change how you approach your end-of-day routine — for the better.

 There are so many great options here.
-But if I were able to choose only one bath toy, it would have to be the Little Tikes Bath Letters and Numbers.
+But my top pick for the best bath toy has to be the Little Tikes Bath Letters and Numbers.
 I love the many variations of learning games you can play with them — and your child will think it’s all just bath time fun.

 Foam letters are easy to care for and clean.
 They also store well and encourage tactile and cognitive development.
 There aren’t enough good things to say about introducing letters early and consistently to your children.